vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/en.md

 Prapannaparijatā.
 19

-4. Prapatti (i, e, seeking refuge with God) is first pres- cribed in the Veda of the Taittiriyus† and there, in the hymn (mantra) commencing with Vusurung it is mentioned
 L
-• According to the Visistadvaita theology the Jiva is of three kinds : Nitya, the eternal; Baddha, the bound; and Mukta the freed.
-Of these, the eternals always attend on God minister- ing unto His wishes and have no births except when they volun- tarily incarnate with an Avatar for the purpose of doing His services.
-+ Taittiriyas: The followers of the Taittiriya branch of the Yajurveda known as the Black Yajurveda which takes its name atter the sage Tittiri its first teacher, or after the bird, the fran- coline partridge, connected with its name in a popular Puranic story.
-I Mantra: Originally the Samhita portion of the Veda as distinguished from the Brahmana; hence a Vedic hymn or sacred prayer addressed to any deity.
-It is of three kinds :-It is called a Rik, if metrical and intended to be loudly recited; and Yajus, if in prose and muttered in a low tone; and Saman, if being
-Digitized by Google

 20
-The Brah navadin.
-under the name of Nydsa (i. e. delivering one's self up to God) together with its modus operandi.

 5.-6.
 There it is said that the Supreme Brahman, who is the fit object of meditation, who is the cause of all, who is all-pervading and is the Creator of all, is Himself worthy to be sought after-the Brahman whose glory is sung thus- "Thou art (now) the giver of night to the sun &c., as in the previous cycle; Thou art brilliant and beautiful like precious gems."
 7. Making jivatman the oblation, one shall sacrifice him in the glorious fire of the Brahman whose body he is, repeat- ing the (mantra) Om' which is the essence of the Vedas.
 C
 8. Thus the application of Prapatti is declared in the sacred texts to assume the form of Pranav (the sacred syll- able Om); where it is represented as a sacrifice in the body of those that know it accordingly.
 9. Of the various penances therein mentioned Prapatti otherwise known as Nyasa is stated as the highest.
 Dvaya is considered in Kathavalli as the significant mantra of Pra- patti.
-10. The Svetasvatara-Samhita Upanishad is cited as a metrical it is intended for chanting.
-From this it came to be applied to any formula of prayer to a deity; and finally to an in- cantation or charm.
+10. The Svetasvatara-Samhita Upanishad is cited as a
-* Nyasa.
-Literally pledge.'
-Here it is synonymous with Prapatti meaning 'pledging one's self to God.'
-It is recognised by the Upanishads as one of the thirty two Brahma-vidyās. (sciences teaching the knowledge of Brahman).

 Prapannaparata.
 21